Brickell World Plaza: Amenities

 The building lights up at night in a variety of colors.

 The building, at the time of completion, was South Florida's first Cisco Connected Commercial Office Building in partnership with Cisco Systems Inc. It was planned to have its own dedicated hub connecting it to the Internet with a fast and secure connection.

 The project was designed by the global architecture firm RTKL and its developer was the Foram Group.
-The Foram Group's intended goal was to set a new gold-standard for technology and sustainability in international commercial property development by creating the most innovative and forward-thinking office building in Miami.

 The Brickell World Plaza was the state of Florida's first building to be pre-certified under the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) program.
 In 2012, it did in fact receive LEED Platinum certification, becoming at the time one of very few buildings in the world of its size to receive this rating, the highest available from the US Green Building Council.
 The building incorporated pioneering work in efficiencies in energy, lighting, water, and material use, and incorporated a variety of other sustainable strategies to reduce its carbon footprint.
 The building collects all rainfall and condensed water from the cooling towers in a 10000 USgal tank to be reused for irrigation and makeup water for the fountains at Brickell World Plaza.

 It is also the first building in South Florida to be a part of Cisco Systems "Cisco Connected Commercial Office Building", which means that it has a fast and secure, dedicated internet connection.
 The originally planned Brickell Financial Centre (two buildings) was to include office space, a hotel, luxury condominiums, and a public plaza.
 The actual Brickell World Center does not feature the hotel or condominiums, but the ground level plaza is planned to be a 30000 sqft public space as well as 18000 sqft of ground level restaurants and cafes, and an outdoor stage where events may be held, occupying the space originally dedicated to the Brickell Financial Centre II.
 The first eleven floors of the building above the plaza are a parking garage, while the remaining 28 floors are office space.
 The outside of Brickell World Plaza is lit up at night similar to the Miami Tower.
 This began before Christmas in December 2011 with a ceremony with governor Rick Scott where a 40-foot wreath was hung on the building.